lpewton/stock-controller/README.md

 10. Migrate Changes: python3 manage.py migrate

 ### In settings.py:
-1. Add app to installed apps
+1. Add app to installed apps, at the bottom of the list

 ### In ElephantSQL:
 1. Create an external database